esnet/iperf/docs/dev.rst

 13. Update GitHub Releases with the current release notes.
 Start from:
     ``https://github.com/esnet/iperf/releases/new``.
 Remember to
-    properly select the tag from the dropdown menu and drop the artifacts into the GitHub Release.
+    properly select the tag from the dropdown menu.
 Check "Set as the latest release" and (optionally) "Create a discussion for this release".

 14. Attach the tarball and the SHA256 file to the release.